Qantas data breach: Here's what was stolen in cyberattack, what the airline said, and what you can do | Company Business News

 The BB report added that there is “no evidence” that any of the stolen data was released in public, the carrier said it is “monitoring the situation with the help of specialist cybersecurity experts”.

-An analysis conducted by the airline since the hack, found that financial impact at this time is “limited”, as there was no credit card details or other financial data compromised in the breach.
-The status on this could however change pending more information, the repot added.
+An analysis conducted by the airline since the hack found that the financial impact at this time is “limited”, as there were no credit card details or other financial data compromised in the breach.
+The status on this could, however, change pending more information, the report added.

-Further, on frequent flier miles, Qantas stated that there was not enough data stolen to grant the hackers access to this information.
+Further, on frequent flier miles, Qantas stated that not enough data was stolen to grant the hackers access to this information.

 The report added that while the “damage appears to be contained”, the cyberattack has raised concerns over CEO Vanessa Hudson's crisis management.